 The five principles of our conceptual framework are manifested in our daily operations.
-These principles – learning, inquiry, collaboration and concurrent school improvement, connections, reflective practice – are enacted as we live out, within Professional Development School (PDS) sites, the theory taught in our courses.
+These principles – learning, inquiry, collaboration and school improvement, connections, reflective practice – are enacted as we live out, within Professional Development School sites, the theory taught in our courses.

 As mandated by Regulation 347/02, the process and structure of Laurier's teacher education program reflects current research related to assisting new teachers in achieving the goals captured in our mission statement and to continually improving student learning.
 At Laurier the conceptual framework permeates our courses and field experiences, our partnerships with schools and school boards, and our relationships with each other within the Faculty; in this sense, it is a living piece of our culture.
-Teacher Education Candidates (TECs) are introduced to the framework on the first day of the Professional Teaching Orientation Week and it is evident in our BEd handbook, website, and evaluation forms.
+Teacher candidates are introduced to the framework on the first day of the Professional Teaching Orientation Week and it is evident in our BEd handbook, website, and evaluation forms.
 Several intertwined principles form the basis of the conceptual framework.
 The following text briefly suggests how these principles will be employed.

 Inquiry is a distinguishable feature of the Laurier teacher education model because of its role in the systemic investigation and reflection for continuous improvement of teaching practice.
-Each TEC is required to complete at least one “action research” project within their PDS.
+Each teacher candidate is required to complete at least one “action research” project within their school.
 These action research projects are built on identifying a question or problem related to student learning or teaching practice and then developing a plan to address the question or problem.
 Collecting data around the topic, reflecting on the results, and implementing new practices as a result are components of the inquiry process.
 Continually improving one’s teaching practice through systematic investigation and reflection is embedded in all aspects of our approach to teacher education.